 Students are held responsible for reading, understanding, and complying with the Law School Honor Code.
 Additional copies may be obtained in the deans' suite or on the web site.
 The Honor Board Office is located on the first floor of the law school. http://law.pepperdine.edu/academics/student-handbook/law/honorcode.htm

 A housing book specifically for law school students is located in the Admissions, Student Information and Services Office.
 It lists current availability of housing in the area.
 In addition, there is a University Housing and Residence Life Office which provides further information. http://www.pepperdine.edu/housing

 Each student is issued an official identification card during orientation, which must be carried at all times.
 After orientation, or if a card is lost, cards may be obtained at the One Stop office located on the second floor of the Thornton Administration Building.
 A $15 fee is required for replacement cards.
 The card is required for participation in student elections, for use of various university services, and for entry into various university facilities and functions, such as the library, and for admission to many class examinations.
 Use of the card by anyone other than the card holder, or failure to present it upon request of any university official, violates university policy and subjects the holder to disciplinary action.
 Identification cards must be validated each academic term.
 The card becomes void upon termination or interruption of enrollment and must be returned to the university.

-The Office of Student Life shares announcements, deadlines, and general information regarding the law school through publication of weekly newsletters to the student body.
+The Dean of Students shares announcements, deadlines, and general information regarding the law school through publication of weekly newsletters to the student body.
 The newsletters are titled Just for 1Ls, Just for 2Ls, and Just for 3Ls.
 All students are responsible for reading the contents of their respective newsletter.
 The deadline to place items in the next week's newsletters is 8am on Fridays.